Super Bowl XVII: Super Bowl pre-game news

 Entering Super Bowl XVII, the Dolphins were favored to win, primarily because of their "Killer Bees" defense.
 It had recorded 12 interceptions in three AFC playoff games, including five each in the final two contests.
-Another reason was because 26 players on Washington's 45-man roster had been signed by the team as free agents, including 14 who had never been drafted by an NFL team.
+Another reason was because 26 players on Washington's 45-man roster had been signed by the team as free agents, including 14 who had never been drafted by any NFL team.
 Only ten players on the Redskins roster had any prior playoff experience.

 As was the case in Super Bowl VII, the Redskins were the designated home team.
 However, the Redskins chose to wear their white jerseys and burgundy pants for the game; in their previous Super Bowl loss to Miami, the Redskins were required to wear their burgundy and gold uniforms as the home team.
 Washington became the second team after the 1978 Dallas Cowboys to wear white as the home team in a Super Bowl.
 The Dolphins wore their aqua jerseys and white pants.

+This was the first Super Bowl where both teams wore a face mask color other than gray.
+The Redskins switched to gold masks in 1978 and the Dolphins to aqua in 1980.